Continuous-time trading and the emergence of probability: Appendix: Hoeffding's process

 \section{Appendix: Hoeffding's process}

-In this appendix we will check that Hoeffding's original proof of his inequality (\cite{hoeffding:1963}, Theorem~2) remains valid in the game-theoretic framework.
+\refstepcounter{section} In this appendix we will check that Hoeffding's original proof of his inequality (\cite{Hoeffding:1963}, Theorem~2) remains valid in the game-theoretic framework.
 This observation is fairly obvious, but all details will be spelled out for convenience of reference.
 This appendix is concerned with the case of discrete time, and it will be convenient to redefine some notions (such as ``process'').

 Perhaps the most useful product of Hoeffding's method is a positive supermartingale starting from 1 and attaining large values when the sum of bounded martingale differences is large.
-Hoeffding's inequality can be obtained by applying the maximal inequality to this supermartingale (see, e.g., \cite{vovk/etal:2005book}, Section A.7).
+Hoeffding's inequality can be obtained by applying the maximal inequality to this supermartingale.
 However, we do not need Hoeffding's inequality in this paper, and instead of Hoeffding's positive supermartingale we will have a positive ``supercapital process'', to be defined below.

-This is a version of the basic forecasting protocol from \cite{shafer/vovk:2001}:
+This is a version of the basic forecasting protocol from \cite{Shafer/Vovk:2001}:

 \textsc{Game of forecasting bounded variables}

 \textbf{Players:} Sceptic, Forecaster, Reality

 \textbf{Protocol:}